axibase/atsd/rule-engine/commands.md

 chmod +x /opt/atsd/atsd/conf/script/test.sh
 ```

-The script is now displayed on the **System Commands** tab.
+The script is selectable on the **System Commands** tab.

 ![](./images/command-test-script.png)

 ## Execution

-The script can run on `OPEN`, `CANCEL` and `REPEAT` status changes.
+A script can run on `OPEN`, `CANCEL` and `REPEAT` status changes.
 To execute the script, enable the trigger and select the script file from the drop-down list or click **Same as 'On Open'** to re-use the configuration.

 Only **one** script can be executed for each trigger.
 If you need to execute multiple scripts, create a wrapper script.